CRT-3005/CRT-3005/README.md

 # Hello, I'm Callum
 <a href="https://linkedin.com/in/callum-thorpe603919"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I have a degree in Computer Networks and I am currently studying for CompTIA Sec+.
+I have a degree in Computer Networks and I have recently obtained my CompTIA Security+ certification.
 I currently work as an IT Analyst for Cytiva.

 ## Objective